 - Relationships.
 Peer introductions and networking are valuable tools to help you long-term.
 Ask for introductions to other players in your industry or region.
-Garnering those introductions that make it easier to collaborate and even progressup the ladder.
+Garnering those introductions that make it easier to collaborate and even progress up the ladder.

 - Problem-solving.
 On average, a good salesperson is meeting with 25 different companies per month and twice as many people.
 They are learning about the technical challenges clients are facing and digging in to understand the business objectives.
 That broad knowledge will aid you in navigating your specific challenges.
 One of the many perks – your salesperson can probably connect you to another CIO that just solved the same issue.

 - Competitive intel and analysis.
 Are you evaluating new backup technologies?
 The best salespeople will provide you with unbiased evaluations.
-Technology companies who are vendor-neutral are a massive asset; they will assist you in deciphering the marketing literature to uncover technologies that genuinely fit your specific and unique
+Technology companies that are vendor-neutral are a massive asset; they will assist you in deciphering the marketing literature to uncover technologies that genuinely fit your specific and unique

 - Price negotiation.
-The best salespeople take time to understand your budget and work with the manufacturers to ensure you are paying a fair price for the technology you need to move your business forward.
+The best salespeople take the time to understand your budget and work with the manufacturers to ensure you are paying a fair price for the technology you need to move your business forward.

 - Challenger.
-We are all better when we challenge our standard way of thinking and evaluating the best options.
+We are all better when we challenge our standard way of thinking and evaluate the best options.
 Healthy relationships with your trusted partners can push you to think outside the box.
 Good salespeople won’t be afraid of taking you outside of that box.